cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 `cheqd-node` to allow the use cases of existing SSI projects that work with Hyperledger Indy to be supported by the cheqd network.

-We define transaction that differ from the ones listed above, but which enable equivalent support for privacy-respecting SSI use cases.
+We define transactions that differ from the ones listed above, but which enable equivalent support for privacy-respecting SSI use cases.
 The differences stem primarily from our conformance to [Decentralized Identifiers v1.0](https://www.w3.org/TR/did-core/) and the